|

 Plus I didn't like the coach.

-So I played my basketball at city gyms instead after school
+So during high school I played my basketball at city gyms on the days I didn't work

-on days I didn't work.
+after school.
 However my decision to skip the high

 school B-Ball team haunted me.
 I spent a lot of time wondering

 about the glories that could have been.
-During my Senior year

-escape from a boring math class.
+basketball became my favorite escape from a boring math class.

 |